vine-comment/vine/README.md

 ####BUG-TRACKING

 * https://github.com/ bugs... the script couldn't work via https. maybe we need a https scripts
-* iframe will load this plugin, it may be an unwanted action
+* iframe in page will load this plugin, it may be an unwanted action
 * timezone is not correct.. now it's utc. we should display it as viewers' time.
 Or it should be showed like youtube?
-* some plugin(js) doesn't work when loading wellaway.
-Solution(?): http://api.jquery.com/jQuery.noConflict/

 ####BUG-FIXED

 * http://www.douban.com/ on method has no response | need to specify jquery version. if it's below 1.8, then we should use bind instead.
 Maybe we should use multiply iframe to avoid jquery collision.
 * http://www.iciba.com/ zindex not working | set zindex to 2147483646 (MAX-1) because some framework may be error on MAX.
+* some plugin(js) doesn't work when loading wellaway.
+Solution(?): http://api.jquery.com/jQuery.noConflict/ | using noConflict and load jquery locally solved this problem!

 ####DONE: